 HOK’s Roger Soto Shares How Elevator Technology Is Influencing Skyscraper Design

-CityLab interviews the architect of the 80-story CMA Tower about the opportunities presented with new elevator innovations.
+CityLab interviews the architect of the 80-story PIF Tower (formerly CMA Tower) about the opportunities presented with new elevator innovations.

 By the end of the century, more than 70 percent of the world is expected to reside in urban areas, requiring cities to grow ever higher to accommodate future populations.